Into the labyrinth: a unique world-first mountain bike tour Norway

 When we return to the boat we’ll get showered and our captain will raise anchor from Molde harbour, heading for our first port at Veyoya Island.
 The adventure has most definitely begun!

 Your talented chef who has been working all day in the galley, will serve dinner onboard in the boat’s comfortable dining room and you’ll savour your first, delicious three course meal of the trip.
 You can enjoy the last of your dinner wine on deck, before retiring to your cabin for a very good night’s sleep on this remarkably stable boat.

 - +Day 2 - Atlantic ridge lines

 As we reach the cairn at 670m we’ll pull on knee pads and descend a truly fabulous singletrack trail that changes character a few times, and leads us to a mountain hut with wood burning stove and an immense view out over the Atlantic Ocean.
-We’ll take a short break at the hut before recommencing our climb to a height of 760m, before pointing our bikes downwards into a very long, fast and, at times, technical descent back to sea level.
+We’ll take a short break before recommencing our climb to a height of 760m, then point our bikes downwards into a very long, fast and, at times, technical descent back to sea level.

 When we arrive back at the boat and your now familiar home, we’ll raise anchor and steam out of Fanne fjord, into Romsdals fjord and the town of Åndalsnes and our harbour for the evening.

 Altitude difference: 950m